KrutosVIP/TermuxInstall/README.md

 After that, you can install `bin` files with `make install` command <br/>
 Or use binaries directly from there. <br/>
-> If Termux gives "permission denied", use command `chmod 0700 bin/*` from here
+> If Termux gives "permission denied", use command `chmod 0700 bin/*` from here Or, even more faster, just install deb from Releases, by using `dpkg -i <deb>`

 ## Usage